iop883684/youtubeBackground/README.md

 ## License

-Power by XCDYouTubeKit
-XCDYouTubeKit is available under the MIT license.
+Power by XCDYouTubeKit which is available under the MIT license.
 See the [LICENSE](LICENSE) file for more information.